-Emily Follensbee Admirable Use Policy | 2024 - 2025
+Emily Follensbee Admirable Use Policy | 2025-2026

 Digital Technology for Learning

-Emily Follensbee School is looking forward to utilizing technology for the 2024-2025 academic year.
-With teacher and education assistant support, students will have the opportunity to utilize tablets, computers, online applications, Eyegaze technology and other digital resources including personal mobile devices (PMDs).
-Prior to using technology in the school, learning expectations are being communicated to teachers, education assistants, students and parents/guardians.
-The use of technology is an integral part of learning at all CBE schools, as required by Alberta Education’s Information and Communication Technology (ICT) Program of Studies.
+Emily Follensbee School is looking forward to continuing the use of technology for the 2025–2026 academic year.
+With support from teachers and education assistants, students will have opportunities to engage with tablets, computers, applications, Eyegaze technology, and other digital tools, including personal mobile devices (PMDs).
+Before technology is used in the classroom, learning expectations are clearly communicated to teachers, education assistants, students, and parents/guardians.
+Staff have also reviewed the Artificial Intelligence (AI) guidelines to ensure the responsible and effective use of AI tools for teaching and learning.

 CBE My Devices Network

 The CBE My Devices Network enables students and staff to access wireless Internet on school‐owned technology and personal devices.
 Students and staff are expected to follow the same Admirable Use Policy when assessing this network.
 The school does not accept any responsibility for loss or damage of any personal electronic devices.
-For more information about the CBE network, please visit CBE Get Connected.
+For more information about the CBE network, visit CBE Get Connected.

-- Use of someone else’s CBE account including to access to the network
+• Use of someone else’s CBE account including to access to the network

-- Sending or displaying inappropriate messages or images
+• Sending or displaying inappropriate messages or images

-- Using obscene language
+• Using obscene language

-- Harassing, insulting or attacking another person or their reputation
+• Harassing, insulting or attacking another person or their reputation

-- Trespassing in other people’s folders, work or files
+• Trespassing in other people’s folders, work or files

-- Accessing, posting, sending or downloading inappropriate material
+• Accessing, posting, sending or downloading inappropriate material

-- Assuming the identity of another person
+• Assuming the identity of another person

-- In any way, moving, opening hardware or computer accessories
+• In any way, moving, opening hardware or computer accessories

-- Any attempt and/or threats to harm a person
+• Any attempt and/or threats to harm a person

-- Plagiarism of online content
+• Plagiarism of online content

-- Posting, publishing, circulating or distributing someone's personal information (images, work, etc.) without their consent
+• Posting, publishing, circulating or distributing someone's personal information (images, work, etc.) without their consent

-- Use of technology or the network to access sites/software not approved by staff
+• Use of technology or the network to access sites/software not approved by staff

-- Downloading or uploading content not approved by staff
+• Downloading or uploading content not approved by staff

-- Damaging or misusing equipment
+• Damaging or misusing equipment

 Procedure for Policy Violation